-- 1) There will be slalom, trick, and jump disciplines with 11 Men and 7 Women per discipline. - 2) Maximum one athlete per country per discipline. - 3) The top athlete from each country will be selected from the IWWF World Ranking List. - 4) As it is likely that there will be some athletes selected in more than one discipline, we will need to pick additional athletes to make up 54 athletes.
+- 1) There will be slalom, trick, and jump disciplines with 11 Men and 7 Women per discipline. - 2) Maximum one skier per country per discipline. - 3) The top skier from each country will be selected from the IWWF World Ranking List. - 4) As it is likely that there will be some skiers selected in more than one discipline, we will need to pick additional skiers to make up 54 skiers.

-- 5) These additional athletes will be the top ranked athletes from countries not picked in the original 11 Men and 7 Women pick.
-These athletes will be picked in order of the ranking number, independent of disciplines. - 6) After the initial selections, if a country wants to substitute an athlete then that athlete has to be higher ranked than the lowest ranked athlete in the original 11 Men and 7 Women pick in that discipline.
-If not, the selection will go back to the IWWF World Ranking list. - 7) Countries cannot substitute an athlete from criteria #5, but if one of those athletes declines, the next athlete on the list of not initially selected countries will be selected - 8) Depending on the specific requested selection date, the weekly list on that date will be used.
+- 5) These additional skiers will be the top ranked skiers from countries not picked in the original 11 Men and 7 Women pick.
+These skiers will be picked in order of the ranking number, independent of disciplines. - 6) After the initial selections, if a country wants to substitute a skier then that skier has to be higher ranked than the lowest ranked skier in the original 11 Men and 7 Women pick in that discipline.
+If not, the selection will go back to the IWWF World Ranking list. - 7) Countries cannot substitute a skier from criteria #5, but if one of those skiers declines the next skier on the list of not initially selected countries will be selected - 8) Depending on the specific requested selection date, the weekly list on that date will be used.